 What does Jäger Report tells?

-Karl Jäger wrote one of the most important documents showing that Jews were murdered as Jews, and not as partisans.
+Karl Jäger wrote one of the most important documents showing that Jews were murdered as Jews, not as partisans.
 Jäger was the commander of Einsatzkommando 3 (attached to Einsatzgruppe A), which operated in Lithuania.
-This document—the so-called Jäger Report—was submitted to Berlin on December 31, 1941, and meticulously lists the mass killings of Jews performed by just one sub-unit (EK3) of one Einsatzgruppe in the Vilna area.
+This document—the so-called Jäger Report—was submitted to Berlin on December 31, 1941.
+It meticulously lists the mass killings of Jews performed by just one sub-unit (EK3) of one Einsatzgruppe in the Vilna area.
 It also documents their activities from September to November 1941.
 Here are three examples from that list: